dnguyen2017/moose-models/harvest_analysis.md

 2. *The expected number of larval ticks recruited per moose with a certain tick-burden.*

-Previous work on tick recruitment (Addison ; Samuel) could be used to to inform estimates of larval tick recruitment.
+Previous work on tick recruitment could be used to to inform estimates of larval tick recruitment.
 While the studies tend to be small, and have little replication or control, they will still be useful as a starting place for preliminary modeling and later on as priors for Bayesian estimation of parameters.

 <!-- it may be possible to also estimate these params during model fitting to time series data -->

 3. *How density/abundance of questing larvae impacts the acquisition and distribution of tick burdens among moose.*

 This is the most challenging question to answer, but is critical for modeling tick epidemiology.
 Parameters for this process may be estimated given longitudinal data of moose population abundances and "snapshots" of tick burdens over time.
 That is, tick counts from harvested moose and/or winter-kill.
-By combining these data with the proposed burden-structured model, it may be possible to determine tick transmission parameters using Bayesian hierarchical modeling (Hobbs and Hooten).
-This would require further development of some previous work on estimating parameters for structured population models (Ghosh et al.).
+By combining these data with the proposed burden-structured model, it may be possible to determine tick transmission parameters using Bayesian hierarchical modeling [@hobbs_bayesian_2015].
+This would require further development of some previous work on estimating parameters for structured population models [@ghosh_inference_2012].
 Developing parameter estimation methods from these data for burden-structured models would be an important advance for disease ecology since many human and agricultural diseases have burden-dependent pathology and "snapshot" types of data.

 <!-- The model can be parameterized from individual- or population-level data. -->